 Choose from Web or iOS, Android depending on where you want to install the tags.
 As we are going to add it to the WordPress website, we will choose the Web.

+Click on Create to proceed.
 Once you agree to Google Tag Manager Terms and Conditions, you will be presented with a code that you should now add to your website.

 Installing Google Tag Manager on your Website